6. You’re looking for the right job, but is your resume doing the same?

 Again, I hope you’ve found these tips helpful and wish you the best as you pursue your next opportunity!

-P.S. – If you are in need of resume writing services, send an email to StepIn2Purpose@gmail.com.
+Maybe you’re ready to take your next big step, but resume writing just isn’t your thing, StepIn2Purpose Consulting is here to help!
 I’d love to help you tell your story and prepare for your next move!